 When many people hear about cruising, they instantly think of big cruise ships.
 Many travelers and travel agents are not aware that small cruise ships even exist, but that is changing due to demands for sustainable, slow tourism and remote, authentic experiences.
-Thus, we have created the following comparison to answer general questions about the differences between small ship cruises and big ship cruises.
+Thus, we have created this big ship vs small ship comparison to answer general questions.

 First, a bit of a primer on who we are: Our crew of cruise specialists at AdventureSmith Explorations have over 50 years combined experience working on, planning and selling small ship cruises.
 Our definitions are based on our experience of ship size and its correlation to accessing remote areas and getting off the ship.
 Thus, our version of an authentically small ship falls at the 250-passenger range and under.

 Our cruise ship comparisons below show the differences between adventure yachts (40 passengers or less), cruise ships (500+ passengers) and expedition ships (which fall in between, but vary greatly in their level of true “expedition”).
-Review this small ship cruise vs big ship cruise comparison to learn if small ship adventure cruising is right for you.
+Review this big ship vs small ship comparison to learn if small ship adventure cruising is right for you.
 Are small ship cruises better?
 Connect with our specialists anytime for a personalized recommendation on what size ship is right for you.

 FOCUS OF CRUISE